-Patios and courtyards shall be designed as an integral part of the architecture of the Residential Unit so they provide shade and protection from the sun (when designed in conjunction with the walls of the Residential Unit) and seclusion within the Private Area of the residential unit.
+Patios and courtyards shall be designed as an integral part of the architecture, adding architectural interest and opportunity for design richness. of the Residential Unit so they provide shade and protection from the sun (when designed in conjunction with the walls of the Residential Unit) and seclusion within the Private Area of the Residential Unit.
 By orienting these outdoor spaces inward, encroachment of the environment will be minimized and natural airflow will be maintained.